1996-97 Atlanta Hawks Roster

 The Atlanta Hawks of the National Basketball Association ended the 1996-97 season with a record of 56 wins and 26 losses, finishing second in the NBA's Central Division of the Eastern Conference.
 The team compiled a postseason mark of 4-6.

-Atlanta tossed in 7,774 points and conceded 7,328.
-Christian Laettner netted a team-leading 1,486 points for the Hawks, while Mookie Blaylock and Steve Smith scored 15 or more per game, too.
+The Hawks tossed in 7,774 points and conceded 7,328.
+Christian Laettner netted a team-leading 1,486 points for Atlanta, while Mookie Blaylock and Steve Smith scored 15 or more per game, too.
 Dikembe Mutombo racked up 929 rebounds.
 Mookie Blaylock dished out 463 assists for the squad.

 Defensively, Mookie Blaylock added 212 steals, and Dikembe Mutombo swatted 264 opponent shot attempts.